Fitch Ratings has downgraded Pacific Exploration and Production Corp.

 2015.
 Total and net debt/EBITDA for the latest 12 months (LTM) ended

 September 2015 have increased to 4.3x and 3.9x, from 1.9x and 1.8x, as

 of year-end 2014.
 This was mostly due to due to the decline in global

 oil prices as well as Pacific's debt increase of more than USD600

 million during first-half 2015.
 Positively, Pacific reported zero

 short-term debt as of September 2015.

-A negative rating action would be triggered by any combination of the
+A negative rating action would be triggered by the company not making

 A positive rating action is unlikely in the medium term.

-Adequate Liquidity Position: The company's liquidity position as of
+Weak Liquidity Position: The company's liquidity position versus debt

 Fitch has downgraded the following ratings: